 The video begins at the edge of the park near the main parking lot.
 In the video you’ll get a glimpse of the children’s play area which includes a sandy area, swings, a small slide and other structures to climb.
 You’ll also see the beautiful gazebo-style picnic shelter and the park’s two docks.

-As you’ll see in the video, the park and the lake are beautiful, even in winter.
+As you can see in the video, the park and the lake are beautiful, even in winter.
 In summer, as you can imagine, it’s a busy place!

 See the City of Maple Ridge‘s website for more details about the park.